Two-dimensional topological paramagnets protected by $\mathbb{Z}_3$ symmetry: Properties of the boundary Hamiltonian: Symmetries of edge Hamiltonian

 \subsection{Boundary 't Hooft anomaly for the SPT Hamiltonian}

-In the nontrivial SPT phase, the Hamiltonian we found at the boundary for the non-trivial edge mode possesses the anomalous $\mathbb{Z}_3$ symmetry itself called 't Hooft anomaly.
-Generally speaking, the ’t Hooft anomaly is the obstruction to introducing a gauge symmetry with a given discrete group into the system, which results in irreducible topological terms.
+In the nontrivial SPT phase, the Hamiltonian we found at the boundary for the non-trivial edge mode possesses the anomalous $\mathbb{Z}_3$ symmetry itself called 't Hooft anomaly \cite{tHooft-1980}.
+Generally speaking, the 't Hooft anomaly is the obstruction to introducing a gauge symmetry with a given discrete group into the system, which results in irreducible topological terms.
 In our case, it is the initial $\mathbb{Z}_3$ symmetry.
 Let us consider the uniform symmetry operator $S$ to see the anomaly.
-The transformation of Eq.~\ref{Ha} affects the symmetry group $\{\mathbb{I}, S, S^\dagger\}$ as well: $\mathbb{I}\rightarrow \mathbb{I}$, $S \rightarrow V^\dagger S$, $S^\dagger \rightarrow S^\dagger V$.
+The transformation of \refe{Ha} affects the symmetry group $\{\mathbb{I}, S, S^\dagger\}$ as well: $\mathbb{I}\rightarrow \mathbb{I}$, $S \rightarrow V^\dagger S$, $S^\dagger \rightarrow S^\dagger V$.
 Note that in this section, we only consider the boundary Hamiltonian, so the subscript "$\partial$” is dropped everywhere.

 The presence of an anomaly indicates that we should pass to the projective representation of the group based on the modification of the associativity condition of group multiplication.
-The physical picture for non-trivial SPT phases looks as follows \cite{Vishwanath-2013}.
-The ground state of the system consists of different regions separated by domain walls, representing defect lines of the discrete symmetry realizations.
-Moreover, the states on defect lines themselves are the realization of SPT phases in one lower dimension.
+The physical picture for the non-trivial SPT phases looks as follows \cite{Vishwanath-2013}: the ground state of the system consists of different regions separated by domain walls, representing defect lines of the discrete symmetry realizations.
+Moreover, the states on the defect lines themselves are the realization of SPT phases in one lower dimension.

 As a result of our symmetrization procedure, the factor $S=\prod_p X_p$ commutes trivially with the Hamiltonian.
 One can check that $V$ also commutes with the Hamiltonian and $S$.
-The exponent of $V$ (\ref{eq:v_fact}) tracks the passes between sites with states $n=1$ and $n=2$ throughout the boundary, so $V=\varepsilon^{\cal W}$ for the closed interval, where $\cal W$ is the winding number symmetry that we have identified earlier.
-In this sense $S$ and $V$ form a $\mathbb{Z}_3 \times \mathbb{Z}_3$ symmetry group.
+This follows from the fact that the exponent of $V$ (\refe{v_fact}) tracks the passes between sites with states $n=1$ and $n=2$ over the boundary.
+Thus $V=\varepsilon^{\cal W}$ for the closed interval, where $\cal W$ is the winding number symmetry (\refe{wind_num}).
+In this sense, $S$ and $V$ form a $\mathbb{Z}_3 \times \mathbb{Z}_3$ symmetry group.
 Summing up, the elements of the transformed symmetry group can be given by